shailen/ng-darrrt-codelab/docs/step-6.md

 Here are some things to note about `_loadData`:

 * The `get` method is used to make Http GET requests.
 * The code uses a Future to perform the GET asynchronously.
+A Future is a way to get a value in the future.
+For JavaScript developers: Futures are similar to Promises.
 * The callback function for `then()` executes when the Future completes successfully, and the pirate names and appelations are read from the response  data.